Vaillant Boiler F22 Error: How to Fix the F22 Fault Code Yourself

-Fed up of your old and untrustworthy boiler?
-Get a fixed price on a new one in less than 90 seconds (no contact details needed).
+Fed up with your old, untrustworthy boiler?
+Get a fixed price on a new one in less than 90 seconds — no contact details needed.

-Before we go any further, it’s worth noting that a Gas Safe engineer will need to be called, as the fix may require the boiler to be taken apart.
+Before we go any further, note that you’ll need to call a Gas Safe engineer, as the fix may require the boiler to be taken apart.

-The first step is to check your boiler’s pressure is correct.
-Ideally, you want to see it at around 1.5 bar.
-If it is around 1.5 bar, yet the boiler is locking out and displaying the F22 fault code, your boiler engineer will want to focus their attention on the water pressure sensor.
+The first step is to check if your Vaillant boiler has low pressure.
+Ideally, you want to see it at approximately 1.5 bar.
+If it’s hovering around the 1.5 bar mark, yet the boiler is locking out and displaying the F22 fault, your boiler engineer will want to see if the water pressure sensor is working properly.

-It’s likely to be sending signals to the printed circuited board (PCB) that the pressure is lower than it is, causing the lockout sequence to be triggered, even when it shouldn’t be.
-Typically, the fix will involve replacing the water pressure sensor.
+A faulty sensor may be sending signals to the printed circuit board (PCB) that the pressure is lower than it is, triggering the lockout sequence when it shouldn’t.
+In this case, the fix will involve replacing the sensor.

-To increase pressure, you need to increase the amount of water in the system.
-But, before doing this, you’ll want to check that your boiler and any parts in the central heating system aren’t leaking.
-If they are, they could cause damage to components inside the boiler or even damage plasterboards and flooring (assuming it’s a leaking copper joint).
+To increase pressure, you need to add water to the system.
+But before doing this, you’ll want to check that your boiler, and any parts in the central heating system, aren’t leaking.
+If they are, the leaks could damage components inside the boiler, or even ruin plasterboards and flooring (assuming it’s a leaking copper joint).

 Get a Gas Safe engineer to check the following for leaks:

-If there are leaks, your heating engineer will be able to fix them BEFORE topping up your boiler with water.
+If there are leaks, get a heating engineer to fix them BEFORE topping up your boiler with water.

 The next step is to top up your boiler’s pressure.
 With modern boilers, this is easy.
-Usually, you’ll find a small braided hose just underneath the boiler, that’s the external filling loop.
+Usually, you’ll find a small braided hose just underneath the boiler — this is the external filling loop.
 Opening this valve will allow water into the system.
-Simply close the valve when you’ve hit the desired pressure on the pressure gauge.
+Simply close the valve when you’ve hit the desired reading on the pressure gauge.

-Typically, we’d expect a boiler to be set at around 1.5 bar, but always check your manufacturer’s handbook to ensure it’s not more or less.
+Typically, we’d expect a boiler’s pressure to be set at around 1.5 bar, but always check your manufacturer’s handbook to ensure it’s not more or less.

 With the sensor checked, leaks sealed, and the boiler’s pressure topped up, now it’s time to reset your boiler.

-As the boiler resets, the PCB will check the readings from the water pressure sensor/switch, and, assuming it’s been topped up to the correct pressure, it’s going to fire up right away.
+As the boiler resets, the PCB will check the readings from the water pressure switch, and, assuming it’s been topped up to the correct pressure, your boiler will fire up right away.

-So, jump over to our guide that covers the most common Vaillant boiler problems here.
+So, jump over to our guide that covers the most common Vaillant fault codes and boiler problems here.

-Failing that, we’ve also curated some of our pages covering various types of boiler errors in our boiler fault finding guide here.
+Failing that, we’ve also curated some of our pages covering various boiler errors in our boiler fault finding guide here.

-Still stuck?
-Email us via the contact form above, and we’ll do our best to help you out as soon as possible.
+Hopefully, our post has cleared the Vaillant F22 fault code from your boiler.
+If you’re still stuck, email us via the contact form below, and we’ll do our best to help you out as soon as possible.